7th Heaven (1927 film): Reception

 7th Heaven initially premiered at the Carthay Circle Theatre in Los Angeles replacing another Fox melodrama What Price Glory?, which had been playing since November 1926.
 A second opening was held at the Sam H. Harris Theatre in New York City on May 25.
 Both openings earned a total of $14,500.
 A series of Movietone shorts featuring Ben Bernie and his Orchestra, Gertrude Lawrence, Raquel Meller, and Charles "Chic" Sale preceded the film.

 Upon its release, 7th Heaven was a critical and commercial success.
-The New York Times critic stated that the film "grips your interest from the very beginning and even though the end is melodramatic you are glad that the sympathetic but self-satisfied Chico is brought back to his heart-broken Diane."
+The New York Times critic stated that the film "grips your interest from the very beginning and even though the end is melodramatic, you are glad that the sympathetic but self-satisfied Chico is brought back to his heartbroken Diane."
 The critic also praised Borzage's direction, stating that the director "has given it all that he could put through the medium of the camera."
-The film went on to play for 19 weeks in New York City and for 22 weeks in Los Angeles.
+The film ran for 19 weeks in New York City and for 22 weeks in Los Angeles.

 Due to the film's success and the success of other Fox films featuring sound elements (Sunrise, What Price Glory?), the studio re-released 7th Heaven with a synchronized Movietone soundtrack, including a musical score arranged by Ernö Rapée and sound effects.
 The re-release version premiered at New York City's Roxy Theatre on September 10, 1927.

 By 1932, 7th Heaven had become the 13th-highest-grossing American silent, earning more than $2.5 million at the box office.